 For the love of god, yes.
 I tried a crappy tube from Amazon and it turned out to be exactly that.
 Since you’re floating on a river for an hour or more, you’ll want the netting on the bottom of the tube to hold yourself up (and your empties if you’re drinking).

 The headrest on this River Run tube I ended up using was also legit, but the netting is what’s really non-negotiable here.
 They’re still under $20 and are absolutely worth the extra $10-$5.
 Also, if you get a cheap tube it might pop…and then you’re really up a creek (I couldn’t help myself, I’m not sorry for that pun).
+Note as of Aug 2020, this tube is for some reason unavailable.
+I’m blaming COVID-19 supply chain issues.

 You can also rent tubes, and those companies will sometimes also pick you up and drop you off which is suuuuper clutch.